HestHub/nix-config/blog.md

 ```
 {
  description = "My system configuration";

  inputs = {
  nixpkgs.url = "github:nixos/nixpkgs/nixos-unstable";
  home-manager.url = "github:nix-community/home-manager";
  };

  outputs = { self, nixpkgs, home-manager }: {
-    #system configuration here
+ # system configuration here
  };
 }

 ```

-There is much discussion around flakes being the next evolution within Nix, but it's a bit more complex to wrap your head around and will add to an already quite steep learning curve, so at least for today, I will leave them be.
+There is much discussion around flakes being the next evolution within Nix, but it's a bit more complex to understand and will add to an already quite steep learning curve, so for today, I will leave them be.

 #### Home Manager